julian1/julian1.github.io/_posts/2017-01-29-icestick-ftdi-spi.md

 However it is frustrating to need to resort to using another device - especially when the Icestick already has an on-board USB controller!

 One feature of the Icestick's FT2232H USB controller is that it contains not one, but two high speed USB to multipurpose UART/FIFO channels.
-And the Icestick designers thoughtfully wired up the second channel to one of the fpga IO banks.
+And the Icestick board designers thoughtfully wired up the second channel to one of the fpga IO banks.

-So in theory it should be possible to use the on-board FT2232H to perform SPI communication directly with the fpga as well as to flash the bitstream.
+So in theory it should be possible to use the on-board FT2232H to perform SPI communication directly with the fpga as well program the bitstream.

 ### Can FT2223H Channel-A be used for both programming and communicating?